btozer/gmg/README.md

 The simplest way to install GMG is to first install an Anaconda Python distribution: www.anaconda.com/download

 This should ensure you can install all the dependencies required on any platform (Linux, Mac, Windows) using the Conda package manager.
-It is recommended you download the python3 version, even though GMG is written in python2.7 (you can create a python2.7 environment to run GMG).
+GMG is written in python3 so you will need the python3 version of Anaconda.

 **Step 2: Create a new python environment for gmg**

-It may be useful to create a new python2.7 conda environment to use when running gmg.
+It may be useful to create a new conda environment to use when running gmg.
 This will avoid any potential conflicts with your current system configuration. e.g.:

-    conda create -n py27-gmg python=2.7 anaconda
+    conda create -n gmg-env python=3.7 anaconda

-Where the -n flag dictates what you want to name the new environment (you can call the environment whatever you like, but the documentation will use the name py27-gmg).
+Where the -n flag dictates what you want to name the new environment (you can call the environment whatever you like, but the documentation will use the name gmg-env).

 On macOS and Linux this environment can then be activated using:

-    source activate py27-gmg
+    source activate gmg-env

 On Windows use:

-    activate py27-gmg
+    activate gmg-env

 Once the environment is activated any call to python will only "see" the packages installed within the py27-gmg environment.
 To deactivate the environment either close the terminal window or on macOS and Linux run: